SoluReal/axe-core-light/README.md

 This project is used by [ExcellentWebCheck's Accessibility Platform](https://excellentwebcheck.com/website-accessibility-checker) to decrease both the size of `axe.min.js` as well as the output of axe-core.

 Because the Accessibility report is passed via websockets, it makes sense to remove some of the unnecessary data.
-For [ExcellentWebCheck's Accessibility Platform](https://excellentwebcheck.com/website-accessibility-checker) no messages and translations are needed because we provide our own.s
+For [ExcellentWebCheck's Accessibility Platform](https://excellentwebcheck.com/website-accessibility-checker) no messages and translations are needed because we provide our own.

 ## Patches